seng637-Winter/seng637-a5-dgpullano/Assignment5-12.md

 #

-# Assessment Using Reliability Demonstration Chart
+# Assessment Using Reliability Demonstration Chart (3 Plots + Process Followed for Deciding our MTTFmin)

 #